Test Social Connections with Auth0 Developer Keys

-When using the Auth0 developer keys, the authentication flow for the various Identity Providers will at times display Auth0's name, logo and information to your users.
+When using the Auth0 developer keys, the authentication flow for the various identity providers may display Auth0's name, logo, and information to your users.
 When you register your own application, you have the opportunity to use your own logo and other application information instead.

 If you are using the Classic Universal Login experience, these limitations also apply: